 Mainline clearing was completed during 2014.
-Small amount of clearing was undertaken throughout 2015 and 2016.
+Small amounts of clearing were undertaken throughout 2015 and 2016.

-Clearing has been completed and the table above shows the final figures for each habitat type.
-Clearing totals for each habitat type were below the approved limits in accordance with Condition 1.
+Clearing has been completed and the table above (Final Clearing Quantities (EN1 FDD + Additions) shows the final figures for each habitat type.
+Clearing totals for each habitat type were less than the approved limits in accordance with Condition 1.